KDurimel/DNAlogy/README.md

 `-obo` is the gene ontology graph used for GO-terms checking and trimming.
 It is availaible on the Open Biological and Biomedical Ontology (OBO) [subset file](purl.obolibrary.org/obo/go/releases/2018-06-01/subsets/gosubset_prok.obo).
 There are daily releases, so you can download the latest ones [here](purl.obolibrary.org/obo/go/releases)

-> **Important note:** be careful when trimming non prokaryotic GO-terms, 'gosubset_prok' terms are not maitained since 2018/06 because some of them muight be irrelevant.
+> :warning: **Important note:** be careful when trimming non prokaryotic GO-terms, 'gosubset_prok' terms are not maitained since 2018/06 because some of them muight be irrelevant.
 More information [here](https://github.com/geneontology/go-ontology/pull/16255) and [here](https://github.com/geneontology/go-ontology/issues/16077).

 <br/>